Expert IR35 Guidance – Your guide to IR35 beyond April 2021

 INTOUCH IR35 SUPPORT – ALL PART OF THE SERVICE

-With IR35 2020 just around the corner, we’re here to help ensure that you and your hirer continue to work together compliantly and in a way that supports your working arrangements.
+Our specialist IR35 accountants are here to help ensure that you and your hirer continue to work together compliantly and in a way that supports your working arrangements.
 All of our IR35 support services are free to all of our clients

 Unlimited IR35 contract and working practices reviews

-We understand that IR35 status is a big concern for contractors, with the decision-making power being shifted in April 2020 to the hirer.
+We understand that IR35 status is a big concern for contractors.
 A move to PAYE or Umbrella could see a drop of 20-25% in your take-home pay.
-So, at Intouch, we offer unlimited IR35 Contract and Working Practices reviews with practical reports and advice to help you take control.
+So, at Intouch, we offer unlimited IR35 Contract and Working Practices reviews with practical reports and advice to help you understand if your review is correct.

 Although the final decision is out of your hands, you’ll get advice on your contract and working practices in a format that you can easily use for discussion with your hirer.
 We can even offer legal support to hirers who are struggling to apply the ‘reasonable care’ that’s expected of them by HMRC.